 Transfer Student Document Checklist

 In order to best serve you, the transfer student, the following checklist is provided.
-It is a list of items you MUST provide to Highlands for a smooth transition and accurate advisement on course placement.
+Submitting the following items provides for a smooth transition and accurate advisement on course placement:

 An official transcript sent to the Highlands Admissions Office.

 An unofficial or student transcript in your possession when meeting with Highlands’ academic advisers.

 If you are a New Mexico Lottery Scholarship recipient, request a New Mexico Scholarship Transfer transcript from your current university/college financial aid office and have it sent to the Highlands Financial Aid Office.

 In the event the Registrar’s Office cannot determine transferability of a course, you will be asked to submit a syllabi or other information to assist our analysis.

 Transfer Student Checklist

 Transfer students from other accredited colleges and universities interested in applying to New Mexico Highlands University, need to:

 Send a complete official transcript from each previously attended college or university to the Highlands Admissions Office.
 Students under suspension from another college or university may not be admitted until they have served the required suspension at that institution.

 Applications will not be processed until all the required items are on file with the Office of Admissions.